rejuvyesh/arbtt-graph/README.md

 (unmatched time)    | 43d22h02m00s |      49.07
 ```

 It is pretty cool.
 But you would agree that colored graphs are much more striking than a plain ascii table?
-So taking a few ideas from [karpathy's](https://github.com/karpathy/) [ulogme](https://github.com/karpathy/ulogme).
-I have written this tool to plot your daily stats as logged by `arbtt-capture`.
+So taking a few ideas from [karpathy's](https://github.com/karpathy/) [ulogme](https://github.com/karpathy/ulogme), I wrote this tool to plot my daily stats as logged by `arbtt-capture`.

 ## Getting Started